 Entering Memorial Day Weekend, U.S. Boat Sales Highest in a Decade

-As the economy booms, the National Marine Manufacturer's Association reports that there is good news on the boating front with U.S. boat sales figures at the highest level they have been at in a decade!
+As the economy booms, the National Marine Manufacturer's Association reports there is good news on the boating front with U.S. boat sales figures at the highest level they have been at in a decade.

 As Memorial Day weekend arrives — and with it the unofficial kickoff to the 2018 summer boating season — there's good news on the U.S. boating front.

-Even more encouraging is the fact that total marine expenditures hit the $39 billion mark in 2017, an all-time high for that category which includes spending on new boats, engines, trailers, accessories, and boating services.
+Even more encouraging is total marine expenditures hit the $39-billion mark in 2017, an all-time high for that category, which includes spending on new boats, engines, trailers, accessories and boating services.

-With that good news in the boating industry, NMMA says that manufacturers are expanding capacity to meet the demand with the building of new plants and an increase in production.
+With that good news, NMMA says manufacturers are expanding capacity to meet demand with the building of new plants and increased production.

-To that end, recent data from the Bureau of Economic Analysis supports all of this, noting that the U.S. manufacturing gross output increased to $6.228 trillion in the fourth quarter of 2017.
+To that end, recent data from the Bureau of Economic Analysis supports all of this, noting U.S. manufacturing gross output increased to $6.228 trillion in the fourth quarter of 2017.